 Lobbying and Legislative Affairs: Our lobbying and legislative affairs attorneys concentrate on public policy advocacy, drafting and monitoring legislation, and lobbying.
 The group also advises on compliance with the federal Lobbying Disclosure Act, the Foreign Agents Registration Act, and state and local laws governing lobbying registration and reporting.
 We also undertake initial lobbyist registrations and preparation and filing of lobbying disclosure reports for our clients at the federal, state, and local levels.

 Administrative: Our attorneys regularly represent organizations and companies in agency proceedings and in challenges to federal agency action in the courts, particularly actions involving issues of agency jurisdiction and procedure.

 Our clients include corporations, consultants, candidates for federal, state and local office, PACs, ballot measure and initiative/referendum committees, political parties, corporations and unions, charitable organizations (IRC § 501(c)(3)s), social welfare organizations (IRC § 501(c)(4)s), trade associations and business leagues (IRC § 501(c)(6)s), political organizations (IRC § 527s), and individual donors and fundraisers.

 Why Clients Select Us

-Recognized and Involved: Many of our election law attorneys have been recognized nationally by peer-review organizations such as Super Lawyers® and the Best Lawyers in America® for their legal expertise.
-Additionally, our attorneys are regular speakers and authors in the area of election law, and offer seminars or training sessions the can be customized to a client’s industry and needs.
+Recognized and Involved: Many of our election law attorneys have been recognized nationally by peer-review organizations such as Super Lawyers® and the Best Lawyers in America® for their legal knowledge and experience.
+Our attorneys also have been recognized locally as nominees for Best Capitol/Political Lawyer of the Year by the Arizona Capitol Times.
+Additionally, our attorneys have taught election law in law schools, are regular speakers and authors in the area of election law, and offer seminars or training sessions the can be customized to a client’s industry and needs.